+Follow the process.
+Meet the deadlines.
 Ask for help if you need it.
-If you have questions or need help at any time, please call Customer Service (phone numbers are printed on the cover of this booklet).
-Or call your State Health Insurance Assistance Program, a government organization that provides personalized assistance (see Section 2 of this chapter).
+If you have questions or need help at any time, please call Customer Service.
+Or call your State Health Insurance Assistance Program, a government organization that provides personalized assistance.

-During a Level 1 Appeal, the Quality Improvement Organization reviews your appeal and decides whether to change the decision made by our plan.
+During a Level 1 appeal, the Quality Improvement Organization reviews your appeal.
+It decides if the end date for your care is medically appropriate.